mxochicale/SofHarDevOps4BioMedEng/README.md

-# Hands-on Workshop for Biomedical Engineers on Software/Hardware Development toolkits using Git and Github
+# :hammer_and_wrench: :octocat:	Hands-on Workshop for Biomedical Engineers on Software/Hardware Development toolkits using Git and Github
-sh-toolkits-for-bioengs

 ## Aims
 The aim of this workshop is to provide an introduction to the GitHub toolkits to manage the development of software and hardware projects.